laa-1-yay/laa-1-yay.github.io/source/_posts/2014-06-16-baba-preediction-and-codelhi.markdown

 title: "Baba Prediction and CoDelhi"
 date: 2014-03-22 13:08:21 -0700
 comments: true
-categories: [Hackathon , Android, Baba Prediction, App, GDG]
+categories: [hackathon , android, app, gdg]
 ---

 CoDelhi - This was our first Hackathon organized at DTU in association with the Google Developer Groups.